Things To Do in Ruidoso

 5 min drive

 The walkable heart of Ruidoso along Sudderth Drive.
 Shops, galleries, restaurants, and live music.
-The Midtown Market runs Saturday mornings at Country Club Park.
+The Midtown Market runs Saturday mornings at Country Club Park, June through early October.

 Algodones Distillery